skur42/anyQueries/README.md

 # anyQueries?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). kajhdakshd asdkjshdkadda as da sd

-agasdhkasdkjhaksdfh
-sfsdkjhf
-sdfsdfsf
-a
-dash by
-ankur
-da
-saSA
-S
-s
-aS
-a
-s

-anyQueries is an app which runs your SQL query and shows the data in form of table.

-# anyQueries?
-sdf

-sdfsdfsdf
-xvzcc
-v
-xzcvxz
-sssas
-as
-a
-sa
-ss

-cv
-This project was bootstrapped with [Create React App](https://gith. sdfsdfsdf sd f sdf sd fs anyQueries is an app which runs your SQL query and shows the data in form of table.
-# anyQueries?

-asdajksdhkada
-sdashjdakjsdasd
-asd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 anyQueries is an app which runs your SQL query and shows the data in form of table.
-# anyQueries?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-anyQueries is an app which runs your SQL query and shows the data in form of table.
-# anyQueries?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-anyQueries is an app which runs your SQL query and shows the data in form of table.
-# anyQueries?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-anyQueries is an app which runs your SQL query and shows the data in form of table. anyQueries is an app which runs your SQL query and shows the data in form of table.

 ## Features added